septantrionalis/AlienInvasion/README.md

 # AlienInvasion
-A Space Invaders type game written in Python.
+A game similar to Space Invaders written in Python.